Do Cats Have Knees?

 3. Make home modifications if necessary.

-If your feline BFF is a senior kitty that is experiencing the loss of flexibility and mobility, modifying your home just for her will go a long way, Bui says.
+If your feline BFF is a senior kitty who is experiencing a loss of flexibility and mobility, modifying your home just for her will go a long way, Bui says.
 "Cats will slowly begin to lose their flexibility and overall mobility and will have a harder time doing the most basic of tasks, such as jumping up onto the bed to snuggle or getting into and out of the litter box," Bui says.
 "To improve quality of life and independence while protecting her joints from degeneration, using adaptive equipment such as steps or ramps can make a huge difference."